SerkanSipahi/dQuery/README.md

 It's very lightweight.
 Because dQuery uses Native aka Vanilla APIs to do the difficult part, It's extremely fast, say the [Benchmarks][1].

-dQuery uses Object.observe, which is not yet natively supported in all browsers.
-Therefore, We use the shim from [jdarling][2].
-The `build/main-with-shim.js` includes the shim as well.

 ## What's not Supported?
  * Older Browsers (wontfix)